How can you get twice as much work done in a day—without working any longer or harder?

 2. Show commitment.

 Commitment is important.
 When you hit the wall—not if, when you hit the wall—if you’ve made the commitment, your first thought will be, How do I solve the problem?
 If you haven’t made the commitment, your first thought will be, How do I get out of this deal?
 Making a commitment shows that you really care about the other people there.
 It shows that you are dependable, and so your integrity comes through.

 3. Build integrity.

 When integrity is part of your life and part of you as a person, you do the right thing.
 When you do the right thing, you have nothing to feel guilty about.
 With integrity, you have nothing to fear because you have nothing to hide.
 With the weight of guilt and fear removed from your back, doesn’t it just make sense for you to be able to function more efficiently, now that you’re freer to do the right thing?

 Emerson said, “If you would lift me up, you’ve got to be on higher ground.”
 Truer words were never spoken.

 4. Stay positive.

-So, armed with a plan, you not only get to work on time, you’re a little early and you immediately get started.
-You don’t stand around and say, “Well, I wonder what I should do now.”
+So, armed with this plan, you’ll not only get to work on time, you’ll arrive a little early and immediately get started.
+You won’t stand around and say, “Well, I wonder what I should do now.”
 You can’t wait to get after it.
-You want to do the right thing, so you get started in a hurry.
-You’re enthusiastic and highly motivated.
-You decisively move from one task to another.
+You want to do the right thing, so you’ll get started in a hurry.
+Armed with enthusiasm and motivation, you’ll decisively move from one task to another.

 5. Cut the chitchat.

 I will absolutely guarantee that you will save a minimum of an hour a day in two-, three- and five-minute increments.
-An hour a day is five hours per week, which is 250 hours per year.
-That is six weeks of your life—will you use it or waste it?
+An hour a day is five hours per week, which is 250 hours per year—six weeks of your life.
+Will you use it or waste it?